Generalized Majorization-Minimization: Derived Optimization Algorithms

 \textbf{Bound construction:} We obtain a convex upper bound on $F$ by fixing the latent variables $(z_1, \dots, z_n)$ to certain values instead of minimizing over these variables.
-Bounds constructed this way are quadratic convex functions of $w=(\mu_1,\ldots,\mu_k)$,
+Such bounds are quadratic convex functions of $(\mu_1,\ldots,\mu_k)$,

 The \kmeans algorithm is an instance of MM methods.
 The algorithm repeatedly assigns each example to its nearest center to construct a bound, and then updates the centers by optimizing the bound.
 We can set $g(\bound, w) = -\bound(w)$ in \ourmethod to obtain the \kmeans algorithm.
 We can also define $g$ differently to obtain a \ourmethod algorithm that exhibits other desired properties.
 For instance, a common issue in clustering is cluster starvation.
-One can design a bias function that encourages balanced clusters by selecting $g$ appropriately.
+One can discourage starvation by defining $g$ accordingly.

-We can select a random bound from $\mathcal{B}_t$ by sampling a latent configuration $\sq{z=(z_1, \dots, z_n)}$ uniformly from the set of configurations leading to valid bounds.
-Specifically, we start from a valid initial configuration (\eg \kmeans solution) and do a random walk on a graph whose nodes are latent configurations defining valid bounds.
-The neighbors of a latent configuration $z$ are the latent configurations that can be obtained by changing the value of one of the $n$ latent variables in $z$.
+We select a bound from $\mathcal{B}_t$ uniformly at random by starting from an initial configuration $\sq{z=(z_1, \dots, z_n)}$ that corresponds to a valid bound in $\mathcal{B}_t$ (\eg \kmeans solution).
+We then do a random walk on a graph whose nodes are latent configurations defining valid bounds.
+The neighbors of a latent configuration $z$ are other latent configurations that can be obtained by changing the value of one of the $n$ latent variables in $z$.

-\textbf{Bound optimization:} Optimization of a bound $\bound \in \mathcal{F}$ can be done in closed form by setting $\mu_j$ to be the mean of all examples assigned to cluster $j$:
+\textbf{Bound optimization:} Optimization of $\bound \in \mathcal{F}$ can be done in closed form by setting $\mu_j$ to be the mean of all examples assigned to cluster $j$:

 A \LSSVM (\lssvm)~\cite{yu09} defines a structured output classifier with latent variables.
 It extends the Structural SVM~\cite{joachims09} by introducing latent variables.

 Let $\{ (x_1, y_1), \dots, (x_n, y_n) \}$ denote a set of labeled examples with $x_i \in \mathcal{X}$ and $y_i \in \mathcal{Y}$.
 We assume that each example $x_i$ has an associated latent value $z_i \in \mathcal{Z}$.
 Let $\phi(x, y, z):\mathcal{X} \times \mathcal{Y} \times \mathcal{Z} \rightarrow \mathbb{R}^d$ denote a \emph{feature map}.
 A vector $w \in \mathbb{R}^d$ defines a classifier $\hat{y}:\mathcal{X} \rightarrow \mathcal{Y}$,